 CREATE PATH COMPONENT

 The Path component is very simple.
 Its purpose is to display the full path of the directory that we selected in the Directory Explorer component.
-To create the component run ng component command:
+To create the component run ng g component command:

 ng g component components/path